 The 24th Conference of the Parties (COP) of the United Nations framework convention on climate change kicked off in Katowice Poland this week.
 This comes on the heels of a new report from the Intergovernmental Panel on Climate Change (IPCC) showing that drastic emission reductions will need to begin over the next decade in order to achieve the target of 1.5 °C additional warming.

 Our environment is intrinsic to our health, with environmental exposures among the leading contributors to health problems.
 And while people are affected regardless of income and geography, environmental health risks especially threaten the most vulnerable among us.

-The role of spatial analysis in local, state, and regional public health has steadily increased over the last decade with the infusion of GIS software such as ESRI ArcGIS.
+The role of spatial analysis in local, state and regional public health has steadily increased over the last decade with the infusion of Geographic Information Systems (GIS) software such as ESRI ArcGIS.

 "This course was very hands on, which helped me learn a lot more quickly than I usually do in a semester-long course" - Summer Institute Participant